CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Candidate/index.md

 {{<note type="activity" title="3.
 Interviewing">}}

 You need some classmates to act as interviewers to complete this candidate project.
-(You will also need to take on the role of interviewer to complete the whole Roles project.)
 You can do this in class after the workshop or arrange it during the week.

 - Open a Google Meet or sit down with your interviewer
 - Conduct your interview.